Takata tightens screws on suppliers as air bag crisis mounts -sources

 Takata has 55 factories in 20 countries, eight of which are located in Japan.
 The only facility that makes air bags in Japan is a plant in Kyushu in southern Japan, according to the company’s website.

-The company’s manufacturing in Japan is concentrated in Shiga, in western Japan, where Takata has three manufacturing centres in Echigawa, Hikone and Nagahama where it produces seat belts and carries out tests.
+The company’s manufacturing in Japan is concentrated in Shiga, in western Japan, where Takata has three manufacturing centers in Echigawa, Hikone and Nagahama where it produces seat belts and carries out tests.

 Takata has had problems with ensuring consistent quality standards from suppliers in the past, documents reviewed by Reuters show.
 In 2006, engineers at the company’s Monclova, Mexico plant found that welds on air bag inflators were failing because steel pipes shipped from a Japanese supplier had too much carbon, according to an engineering report.